 First-Party Dram Shop Cases: Determining Your Case's Value

-It may seem crass to think about money at all after a serious accident.
-But it's important for you to have the resources you'll need to try to put the pieces back together in your life.
+It may seem crass to think about financial compensation at all while you're still recovering from the consequences of a serious accident.
+But you deserve to have the resources you'll need to try to put the pieces back together in your life, and those responsible for your suffering deserve to be held accountable for their careless actions.
 We encourage you to keep several things in mind:

 - Serious injury and wrongful death cases are horrendous tragedies that money cannot fix.
 When we refer to your case's "value," we only mean what a jury might award, not what you or your loved one are worth as human beings.